Economy of Bihar: Security and intelligence services

-Sudha Co-operative
+Sudha cooperative

-Sudha, a dairy co-operative, is one of the most successful government companies in India.
-The Co-operative was founded by IAS officer from Bihar, Ram Chandra Sinha.
-The co-operative's revenues from a range of milk and milk products has risen from $73.5m in 2001–2002 to $136m in 2007 and in 2018 it was reported $279.6m in 2018 it was reported $279.6m.
-The co-operative had 6,000 outlets covering 84 towns in the state and over 260,000 milk farmers are members of the co-operative in 2007–08 which is now 2231 retailers, 25 plants (19 of dairy products with total Capacity of 3.1m Litre/day).
-Sudha also sells its products to other Indian states like Uttar Pradesh, West Bengal, Jharkhand and Delhi.
+Sudha Dairy, a cooperative, is one of the most successful government companies in India.
+An Indian Administrative Service (IAS) officer from Bihar, Ram Chandra Sinha, founded this cooperative.
+The cooperative's revenues from a range of milk and milk products have risen from $73.5 million in 2001–02 to $136 million in 2007; in 2018, revenues were reported as $279.6 million.
+The cooperative had 6,000 outlets covering 84 towns in the state, and more than 260,000 milk farmers were members in 2007–08.
+The cooperative now has 2,231 retailers and 25 plants (19 of which are dairy producers), with a total capacity of 3.1 million litres per day.
+Sudha Dairy also sells its products to other Indian states such as Uttar Pradesh, West Bengal, Jharkhand and Delhi.

 Husk Power Systems

 Husk Power Systems (HPS) is a Bihar-based start-up that provides power to thousands of rural Indians.
 HPS has created proprietary technology that cost-effectively converts rice husks into electricity.
-The organization uses this technology to produce, own, and operate 35–100 kW "mini power-plants" that deliver electricity as a pay-for-use service to villages of 2000–4000 inhabitants in the Indian "Rice Belt.
-In 2009, the company won an inaugural global business plan competition sponsored by venture capital firm Draper Fisher Jurvetson and Cisco Systems.
-The company will receive a $250,000 investment from DFJ and Cisco to help take the technology to the next level.
+The organisation uses this technology to produce, own and operate 35–100 kW "mini power plants" that deliver electricity as a pay-for-use service to villages of 2000–4000 inhabitants in the Indian "Rice Belt".
+In 2009, the company won an inaugural competition for global business plans that was sponsored by venture capital firm Draper Fisher Jurvetson and Cisco Systems.
+The company will receive a $250,000 investment from DFJ Growth and Cisco to help advance the technology.

 The company has since received two rounds of financing from the Shell Foundation.
-Two of the key founders of HPS are graduates of the top-ranked Darden School of Business (University of Virginia).
+Two of the key founders of HPS are graduates of the Darden School of Business at the University of Virginia.

-IOC Barauni
+IOC Barauni refinery

-IOC Barauni in the Bihar state of India was built in collaboration with the Soviet Union at a cost of Rs.
-49.4 crores and went on stream in July 1964.
-The initial capacity of 2 million tonnes per year was expanded to 3 million tonnes per year by 1969.
-The present capacity of this refinery is 6.00 million tonnes per year.
-A Catalytic Reformer Unit (CRU) was also added to the refinery in 1997 for the production of unleaded motor spirit.
-Projects are also planned for meeting future fuel quality requirements.
+The Indian Oil Corporation (IOC) Barauni refinery in Bihar was built in collaboration with the Soviet Union for ₹49.4 crore, and it went on stream in July 1964.
+The initial capacity of 2 MMT per year was expanded to 3 MMT per year by 1969.
+The present capacity of this refinery is 6.00 MMT per year.
+A Catalytic Reformer Unit (CRU) was added to the refinery in 1997 for the production of unleaded motor spirit.
+Additional projects are planned for meeting future fuel quality requirements.

-The Union government has a plan to develop a petrochemical plant along with the refinery.
+The Government of India plans to develop a petrochemical plant alongside the refinery.

 East Central Railway, Hajipur

-Hajipur is the only twin city of Patna and lies nearest to the capital and shares most of its government works, headquarters, educational institutions in the name of the capital city.
-Being another district headquarters, it is equal to the capital in terms of powers.
-It is one of the railway zones in the Indian railway system i.e. East Central Railway zone; it comprises the following railway divisions: Samastipur, Danapur, Mugalsarai, Dhanbad & Sonepur.
+Hajipur is Patna's only twin city; it is located nearest to the capital; and it shares most of its government offices, headquarters and educational institutions with the capital city.
+As another district headquarters, Hajipur has powers equivalent to those of the capital.
+It is one railway zone in the Indian railway system, i.e., East Central Railway zone.
+This zone comprises the following railway divisions: Samastipur, Danapur, Mugalsarai, Dhanbad and Sonepur.

-LIC: East Central Zone
+Life Insurance Corporation – East Central Zone

-Zonal, comprises following LIC division: Muzaffarpur, Patna-1, Patna-2, Bhagalpur, Begusarai, Jamshedpur, Hazaribagh, Berhampur, Cuttack, Bhubaneshwar & Sambalpur.
+The East Central Zone of the Life Insurance Corporation (LIC) comprises the following divisions: Muzaffarpur, Patna-1, Patna-2, Bhagalpur, Begusarai, Jamshedpur, Hazaribagh, Berhampur, Cuttack, Bhubaneshwar and Sambalpur.